cap-js/print/README.md

 const queues = await printService.get("/Queues");
 ```

-It is possible that for LargeBinaries, that you get from the database, the content is provided as a stream.
+It is possible that for LargeBinaries retrieved from the database, the content is provided as a stream.
 In this case, the stream needs to be converted to base64 before passing it to the print service.
-For an example, have a look at the sample application in `test/bookshop/`
+For example, have a look at the sample application in `test/bookshop/`

 ## Local Development